geekygirldawn/linuxcon_2016/README.md

 2. Use [Bicho](https://metricsgrimoire.github.io/Bicho/) to download bug data into a database that you can query.
 The rest of this section assumes that you are using Bicho.

+###Step 1: Get your bug data into a database using Bicho

 a) Install [Bicho](https://metricsgrimoire.github.io/Bicho/)

 Note: See instructions at the link above for dependencies you might need to install first.